mbrsagor/graphql/README.md

 pip install django gunicorn psycopg2
 ```

-Install Django default restful api (DRF).
+Run the Django project locally in your dev server.
 1st install virtualenv in your project then follow the command line.
 ```
 source venv/bin/activate
 pip install djangorestframework